Pesa Mińsk Mazowiecki: Part of the industrial association and PKP (1952–1991)

 The company initially repaired EMUs of the EW51, EW52, EW53, EN56, and ED70 series.
-At the end of 1957, a new hall with an area of over 3,000 m² was commissioned, housing a workshop for the repair of electric traction machinery.
+At the end of 1957, a new hall with an area of over 3,000 m^{2} was commissioned, housing a workshop for the repair of electric traction machinery.
 It specialized in all types of repairs of all electric machines in use at the time and was the first such workshop within the United Rolling Stock Repair Plants Association (ZNTK).
 In April 1958, a rotor winding workshop was launched, where machines were rewound using pre-manufactured imported components.
 In August 1959, in cooperation with the Electric Traction Department of the Electrotechnical Institute, the plant began manufacturing its own winding inductors, and later also commutators and other components.
 Additionally, the plant produced leaf springs and plastic parts for railway rolling stock.

 On 1 March 1961, a Central Design and Technological Bureau for Electric Rolling Stock Repairs was established to handle documentation and organizational tasks for electric motor repairs and to develop technical documentation for PKP's electric rolling stock across all ZNTK facilities.
 That year, administrative, social, and gatehouse buildings, as well as a paint shop, hydro station, plastic processing workshop, test station, impregnation facility, battery room, waste storage, and diesel locomotive garage were constructed.

 In 1962, the company implemented technically justified standards and a two-stage technical-organizational subordination program.
 It collaborated with the Railway Institute in Warsaw, the Institute of Paints and Varnishes in Gliwice, the Institute of Plastics in Gliwice, and Warsaw University of Technology.
 By 1963, the facility's expansion was completed.
 In the early 1960s, repairs began on EMUs of the EW55 and EN57 series.